Status Observer

 { "mcpServers": { "otherMcp1": { "command": "...", "args": ["..."] }, "otherMcp2": { "command": "...", "args": ["..."] }, "statusObserver": { "command": "node", "args": [ "ABSOLUTE_PATH_TO_DIRECTORY/mcp-status-observer/build/index.js" ] } } }

-command to interact with the Status Observer MCP ServerThe Status Observer MCP provides a single tool named status
+status command to interact with the Status Observer MCP ServerThe Status Observer MCP provides a single tool named status with several commands:

 list | List all available platforms | None | status list |